sbcshop/Usb_To_LoRa_Dongle_Software/README.md

 <img src = "https://github.com/sbcshop/Usb_To_LoRa_Dongle_Software/blob/main/Images/lora_usb.png"/>

 ## How To use
-Before this you need to setup the LoRa in  transceiver mode, for this you need to do jumper selection as shown in below image :-
+To begin, you must configure the LoRa in transceiver mode by selecting the jumpers shown in the image below:

 <img src = "https://github.com/sbcshop/Usb_To_LoRa_Dongle_Software/blob/main/Images/img.jpg"/>

-For windows you can use XCTU or Tera Term for Transmit and send data and other related software.
-Among all,XCTU is good and easy to use. follow the below steps
+You can use XCTU or Tera Term for Windows to transmit and transfer data, as well as other related software.
+Among all, XCTU is effective and simple to use. follow the steps below

 <img src = "https://github.com/sbcshop/Usb_To_LoRa_Dongle_Software/blob/main/Images/img4.png"/>
 <img src = "https://github.com/sbcshop/Usb_To_LoRa_Dongle_Software/blob/main/Images/img5.png"/>